 UK Innovator Founder Visa

-The UK Innovator Founder Visa is designed for Indian business people looking to establish an innovative business in the UK.
-As an Innovator Founder visa holder, you will be able to bring your immediate family members with you and stay for up to 3 years, at which point you can apply to settle permanently.
-As such, this route provides an accelerated route to settlement compared to the normal 5 years of continuous residence required.
-To apply, you must:
+The UK Innovator Founder Visa is for Indian businesspeople looking to establish an innovative business in the UK.
+As an Innovator Founder visa holder, you will be able to bring your immediate family members with you and stay for up to 3 years.
+However, you can only apply for Settlement if your business still meets endorsement checkpoints during that period.
+Consequently, this route provides an accelerated route to settlement compared to the normal 5 years of continuous residence required.
+Moreover, to be eligible for this UK business visa, you must:

 - Have a new, innovative, viable, and scalable business idea

-- Be able to speak, read, write and understand English to the required level, and
+- Be able to speak, read, write and understand English at a minimum CEFR B2 level or equivalent, and

-- Have enough money to support yourself while in the UK.
+- Must have £1,270 in savings to support yourself while in the UK.

-- Sponsor licence – Once you have established your business, you can apply for a sponsor licence.
-To do so, you will need to put in place the necessary systems and processes to sponsor overseas workers and
+Once you have established your business, you can apply for a sponsor licence.
+To do so, you will need to put in place the necessary systems and processes to sponsor overseas workers.
+Additionally, the application fee is £574 for small and £1,579 for large companies.

 If you still need clarification, watch this comprehensive video that explains the entire Self-Sponsorship Route process.